SnatchHQ/devops_test/docker-compose.md

 Getting started
 =====
-This work requires Docker Compose https://docs.docker.com/compose/install/#prerequisites
+This work requires Docker (v18.03) and Compose https://docs.docker.com/compose/install/#prerequisites

+It uses Debian Stretch as the base OS, with Python's supervisor tool for managing the container runtimes.

 Building container images
 =====